onedata/onedata-documentation/doc/advanced/rest/onepanel/overview.md

 Onezone and Oneprovider components are composed of 3 types of services: **managers**, **databases** and **workers**.

-Using this API each of these processes can be deployed, started and stopped on a specified host in the local site, in the context of either Onezone or Oneprovider service.
+Using this API each of these components can be deployed, configured, started and stopped on a specified host in the local site, in the context of either Onezone or Oneprovider service.

 The Onepanel API is structured to reflect that it can either be used to control Onezone